DTX (form factor)

-The DTX form factor is a variation of ATX specification designed especially for small form factor PCs (especially for HTPCs) with dimensions of 8 × 9.6 in.
+The DTX form factor is a variation of the ATX specification designed especially for small form factor PCs (especially for HTPCs) with dimensions of 8 × 9.6 in.
 An industry standard intended to enable interchangeability for systems similar to Shuttle's original "SFF" designs, AMD announced its development on January 10, 2007.
 AMD stated that the DTX form factor is an open standard, and is backward compatible with ATX form factor cases.
-They also present a shorter variant named Mini-DTX which is smaller in PCB size of 8 × 6.7 in.
+It also present a shorter variant named Mini-DTX which is smaller in PCB size of 8 × 6.7 in.

-The specification provides for up to 2 expansion slots on a DTX motherboard, in the same position as the top two slots on an ATX or microATX board.
+The specification provides for up to two expansion slots on a DTX motherboard, in the same position as the top two slots on an ATX or microATX board.
 The spec also provides for optional ExpressCard expansion slots on DTX motherboards.

 Comparison

 DTX is a shorter version of ATX and micro-ATX, and Mini-DTX is a slightly longer version of Mini-ITX.
 Mini-ITX can have only one expansion slot, whereas Mini-DTX has the same width and can have two expansion slots.